-This document is provided in good faith with every effort made to rnis document is provided in good faith with every effort made to provide accurate data and apply comprehensive knowledge.
+This document is provided in good faith with every effort made to provide accurate data and apply comprehensive knowledge.
 However, RMIT University does not guarantee the accuracy of data nor the conclusions drawn from this information.
 A decision to pursue any suggestions mentioned in the report is wholly the responsibility of the party concerned.
 RMIT University accepts no responsibility for the consequences of pursuing any of the findings or actions discussed in the document.